fondemen/n-orm/sample/README.txt

-To run the project on a running HBase, adapt file /src/test/tesources/com/googlecode/n_orm/sample/business/store.poperties so that it ponts to the correct HBase configuration.
+To run the project on a running HBase, adapt file /src/test/tesources/com/googlecode/n_orm/sample/business/store.poperties so that it points to the correct HBase configuration.
 You can then run mvn test again.

-You can perfer one of the variant presented
+You can prefer one of the variant presented
 (e.g. example-hbase-store.properties).
 To use it, just rename it store.properties.